DeepikaA777/Python-Projects/README.md

 # 📌 Features
 This calculator supports the following operations:

-- 🔢 Basic Arithmetic
+- 🔢 Basic Arithmetic:

      Addition

      Subtraction

      Multiplication

      Division (with zero check)

      Modulus

+- 🧠 Mathematical Functions

       Power

-🧠 Mathematical Functions
       Square Root

       Factorial

       Logarithm (base e)

       Count number of digits

       Reverse a number

-🔍 Number Checks
+- 🔍 Number Checks

      Even or Odd

      Prime or Not

-💰 Finance Calculations
+- 💰 Finance Calculations

      Simple Interest

      Compound Interest

-🛠️ How It Works
+- 🛠️ How It Works

      The user selects an operation from the menu.

      Inputs are taken based on the operation.

      The result is calculated and displayed.

      The program runs in a loop until the user selects "Exit".